|

 Hyper link:

-to another page on that Web Site or to another Web Page or Site.
+viewer to another page on that Web Site or to another Web Page or

-to view information on the World Wide Web and to send E-Mail.
-America
+you to view information on the World Wide Web and to send E-Mail.

-Internet for people who have Internet Access to view.
-Abortion Clinics
+on the Internet for people who have Internet Access to view.
+Abortion

 Mailing List:

-Or, instead of posting a message, you send E-Mail that is automatically
+by E-Mail.
+Or, instead of posting a message, you send E-Mail that

-distributed to the group.
-Responses from group members are automatically
+is automatically distributed to the group.
+Responses from group

-sent to you and all other members of the group.
+members are automatically sent to you and all other members of the

 Postmaster: